Inpatient vs. Outpatient Rehab: Understanding the Difference

 If you’ve decided that it’s time to seek treatment for a drug or alcohol addiction, there are multiple options available to you.
-For instance, some people begin by going to their doctor and asking for a referral to an addiction specialist, whereas others may seek out a local support group for addiction.
-In general, when people make the choice to enter a formal treatment program, there are two overarching categories of rehab: inpatient and outpatient care.
+Some people begin by going to their doctor and asking for a referral to an addiction specialist, whereas others may seek out a local support group for addiction.
+When people make the choice to enter a formal treatment program, there are typically two overarching categories of rehab: inpatient and outpatient care.

 While outpatient and residential/inpatient programs both tend to provide services like individual and group addiction counseling, there are some key differences between these two types of treatment programs:

 - Inpatient programs tend to be structured, with patients following a set schedule each day, whereas outpatient programs are more flexible.
-Patients in outpatient care are free to go about their days, go to work and take care of personal matters while coming to appointments at times that fit their schedule.
+Patients in outpatient care are free to go to work and take care of personal matters while coming to appointments at times that fit their schedules.

-- Inpatient programs are suitable for people who have severe addictions or who do not have a stable living environment, whereas outpatient programs are better suited for those who have a supportive home environment and a less severe addiction.
+- Inpatient programs are suitable for people who have severe addictions or who do not have a stable living environment.
+Outpatient programs are better suited for those who have a supportive home environment and a less severe addiction.

-Those who participate in inpatient or residential rehab live onsite at a treatment facility while undergoing treatment.
-This gives them access to around-the-clock medical care and supervision.
-Sometimes, people think of inpatient programs as being more restrictive in nature, meaning that patients are in a hospital setting receiving medical care.
-In reality, residential treatment provides more of a home-like environment, offering patients access to amenities like fitness rooms and yoga classes.
-Often, the terms residential and inpatient are used interchangeably.
-At The Recovery Village Cherry Hill at Cooper, our inpatient program is residential and does not involve a hospital stay.
+During inpatient or residential rehab, you live on site at a treatment facility while undergoing treatment.
+This gives patients access to around-the-clock medical care and supervision.
+Residential treatment provides a home-like environment, offering patients access to amenities like fitness rooms and yoga classes.
+The inpatient program at The Recovery Village Cherry Hill at Cooper is residential and does not involve a hospital stay.

 While in an inpatient rehab program, you can expect to stay at a treatment center for a set amount of time while receiving services.
-During your time in an inpatient program, you will receive needed medical care and participate in both individual and group counseling.
+During treatment, you will receive needed medical care and participate in both individual and group counseling.
 You will also have opportunities to participate in therapeutic activities like yoga and meditation, and there may be amenities like exercise centers or pools onsite.